chkpwd/alfred-ente-auth/README.md

    - To list all of your Ente Auth TOTP accounts, run `ente` in Alfred.
    - To search for a specific account, simply append a search string to the previous command.
      Example: `ente GitHub`
-   - The search feature also supports loose search quries, matching words in the account name in any order.
+   - The search feature also supports loose search queries, matching words in the account name in any order.
       - For example "Docker Hub" will match with the queries "Docker Hub", "Hub", "Do Hu".

 ---